SlowsieNT/Genshin-Impact/Retrier3-Guided-Rerolling.md

     - It will auto start holding W once all is done!
 11. Gliding tutorial is handled by the script
     - It will auto press W, Space, followed by plunge!
-12. Manually open settings go to Account then "Redeem"
+12. Manually open settings
+    - It should automatically go to Account tab and click redeem
-    - It will auto enter code `genshingift` and confirm, and double escape!
+    - Then will auto enter code `genshingift` and confirm, and double escape!
 13. Open the map, and teleport to the waypoint near the fountain
     - Script will auto confirm teleport
        - Script will automatically RESET